omkale07/Shelf-Story/README.md

 ---

 ## 🚀 Features
-- 📚 Browse and organize books seamlessly
+- 📚 Browse and Buy books seamlessly
 - 📝 Add and view reviews from readers
 - 🎨 Clean and responsive UI
 - 🔍 Smart search and easy navigation